lildude/gonefora.run/README.md

 This is really of no interest to anyone other than me and is for the moment a scratchpad documenting my migration of this site from Habari to Jekyll and then possibly on to GitHub Pages.

-1 Aug '14 - Still undecided if I should host the static files myself or use GitHub Pages.

 ## How I did it
 - Forked the [Habari Export](https://github.com/habari-extras/export) plugin and enhanced it so that it produced a more consistent and up-to-date WordPress compatible WXR file.
 - Exported my site to a WXR file using my modified version of the [Export plugin](https://github.com/lildude/export)